shogun-hearth/hajimari/README.md

   |__Card.stories.mdx
 ```

-1. **What should a new component look like?**
+**Q: What should a new component look like?**
-Beyond exporting the actual component, we also want to export the `Props` that relate to it.
+**A**: Beyond exporting the actual component, we also want to export the `Props` that relate to it.
 Some prop requirements:
    - Reasonable names, so we someone might be able to tell what it's for right away
    - A comment above each prop describing its purpose and any other useful notes
    - When appropriate, ensure you are **extending** the existing props of a MUI component you use, so that we can forward props from MUI as well